Canon 1D Mark IV vs Sony A6500

 - More modern: Reflects 6 years and 11 months of technical progress since the 1D Mark IV launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the A6500 is the clear winner of the contest (20 : 8 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the A6500 is the clear winner of the contest (21 : 8 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
+A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the shooting experience and imaging performance when actually working with the 1D Mark IV or the A6500.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.